perlindgren/lean_vips/README.md

 The `instr_eval` definition implements the interpretation (or virtual machine) from current state (instruction, program counter, register file, and data memory) to the next state (register file, data memory and program counter).

-The implementation matches the instruction class (R, I and J), and implements the corresponding state transition according to [MIPS Greencard](https://booksite.elsevier.com/9780124077263/downloads/COD_5e_Greencard.pdf).
+The implementation matches the instruction class (`R`, `I` and `J`), and implements the corresponding state transition according to [MIPS Greencard](https://booksite.elsevier.com/9780124077263/downloads/COD_5e_Greencard.pdf).

 The `eval` definition caters for the transitive behavior by computing next state (`inst_eval`) and recursively calling `eval`.
 Termination is ensured by the `fuel` parameter that monotonically decrease for each instruction evaluation.
-Execution will be aborted in case either of memory accesses out of bounds.
+Execution will be aborted in case either of the instruction or data memory accesses are out of bounds.

 Examples of use are found in [LeanVips/Basic.lean](./LeanVips/Basic.lean).